ocaml-ppx/ppx_deriving/README.md

 ### Working with existing types

 At first, it may look like _deriving_ requires complete control of the type declaration.
 However, a lesser-known OCaml feature allows to derive functions for any existing type.
-Using `Pervasives.fpclass` as an example, _Show_ can be derived as follows:
+Using `Pervasives.fpclass` as an example, _show_ can be derived as follows:

 ``` ocaml
 # module M = struct